ibexa/documentation-developer/docs/api/field_type_reference.md

 The XmlText Field Type isn't officially supported by eZ Platform.
 It can be installed by requiring `ezsystems/ezplatform-xmltext-fieldtype`.
 PlatformUI does not support WYSIWYG editing of Fields of this type.

-This Field Type validates and stores formatted text using the eZ Publish legacy format, ezxml.
+This Field Type validates and stores formatted text using the eZ Publish legacy format, eZXML.

 | Name      | Internal name | Expected input |
 |-----------|---------------|----------------|